A New Frontier-Level Math Benchmark

 Challenge Graduate Research Not solvable by current AI; typically only a few human experts in related areas can solve.
 A good Challenge problem has a novel core insight and resists back solving, guessing, or relying on heuristics. $3,623

-(e.g., Analysis, Complex Analysis, Algebra, Combinatorics, Probability, Topology)
+(e.g., Real/Complex Analysis, Algebra, Probability, Combinatorics, Geometry, Topology)

-(e.g., Calculus basics, Linear Algebra basics, Elementary Discrete Math, Elementary Probability)
+(e.g., Calculus, Linear Algebra, Abstract Algebra, Discrete Math, Elementary Probability)

 Important Dates